tds333/simver/SimpleVersioning.rst

 **What is a development version?**

 A development version is simply a convention.
-It is also a pre-release specified with zero.
+It is also a pre-release specified with a zero.
-For example use "1.0.0" as first development version for the release "1.1.0".
+For example use "1.1.0" as development version for the release "1.2".